Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 -

 Audit your current plan and seat count.
-Log into the Microsoft 365 admin center and confirm exactly which plan each user is on.
-Remove inactive licenses — this is the simplest cost reduction and most businesses carry 2–5 unused seats they're still paying for.
+Confirm exactly which plan each user is on.
+Remove inactive licenses — this is the simplest cost reduction.
+In our experience, most businesses in the 15–50-seat range carry 2–5 unused seats they're still paying for.

 -